 To me, this watch is the Daniel Craig of Bean watches because just like Mr. Craig's portrayal of the character, it is the pinnacle of The Most Interesting Bean Watches.
-And just like Daniel Craig's James Bond, it is now gone.
+And just like Daniel Craig's James Bond will be as soon as his fifth film wraps up, it is now gone.
 My recommendation to any collector of interesting Hamiltons or Bean watches from the 1990's is that they pick one of these up without hesitation.
 I know if LL Bean sold a mechanical Hamilton watch today with their brand on the dial, it would be an instant collectible.

 I hope you enjoyed this post.
 If you know something about Bean watches that I don't, or are inspired by the James Bond characters in an insightful way, please share your thoughts.
 Thanks for reading my blog.